Sourdough Blueberry Muffins

 Instructions

-• In a large bowl, mix together melted butter, honey, flour, and active sourdough starter.
+• In a large bowl, mix together melted butter, honey, flour, and sourdough starter.

-• Cover and allow to ferment for 12 to 24 hours. (optional)
+• Cover and allow to ferment for 12 to 24 hours at room temperature. (optional)

 • The next day preheat oven to 375 degrees.
 Line muffin tins with cupcake liners or grease well.

-• Add vanilla extract, baking soda, eggs, and salt to the batter.
+• To the fermented dough, add vanilla extract, baking soda, eggs, and salt.

-• Start mixing all the ingredients together in a stand mixer or hand mixer.
+• Mix all the ingredients together in a stand mixer or hand mixer well.
 Scrape sides occasionally.

 • Wash and dry blueberries.
 Place in bowl and dust with flour (optional).